alkisg/alkisg.github.io/README.md

 >    > Nesting is also doable!

+> **⚠️ Warning:**
+> But it might be better to use plain bold, followed by two spaces for a line break...

+> **⚠️ Note:**
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.
+> Or the content may start on the same line, to save space.

 | Note: |
 | ----- |
 | Hmmm let's see if we can abuse a table to make it appear like an admonition.
 Hmmm let's see if we can abuse a table to make it appear like an admonition.
 Hmmm let's see if we can abuse a table to make it appear like an admonition. <br> Hmmm let's see if we can abuse a table to make it appear like an admonition.   |